pactsafe/pactsafe-ios-sdk/README.md

 - Xcode 11 or higher
 - Target iOS 10.0 or higher
 - Swift 5.0+
-- PactSafe Published Contracts in Public Group
+- Ironclad Clickwrap Published Contracts in Public Group
-- PactSafe Group Key
+- Ironclad Clickwrap Group Key
-- PactSafe Site Access ID
+- Ironclad Clickwrap Site Access ID
-- PactSafe API Access
+- Ironclad Clickwrap API Access

 ## Installation

 ### Swift Package Manager
-You can use the [Swift Package Manager](https://swift.org/package-manager/) to install the PactSafe SDK:
+You can use the [Swift Package Manager](https://swift.org/package-manager/) to install the Ironclad Clickwrap SDK:

 https://github.com/pactsafe/pactsafe-ios-sdk.git

 ### CocoaPods
-You can use [CocoaPods](http://cocoapods.org/) to install the PactSafe SDK by adding it to your Podfile:
+You can use [CocoaPods](http://cocoapods.org/) to install the Ironclad Clickwrap SDK by adding it to your Podfile:

 ```swift
 platform :ios, '10.0'